jochenalt/Lisbeth/docs/source/imu.rst

 	:alt: Original
  	:class: float-right

 The useless Stemma QT sockets of the magnetometer needed to be removed to fit in the holder.
 The final package became a bit bulky, but IMU and Magnetometer are nicely covered.

 Filtering IMU  Data
 -------------------

-Filtering the data from an IMU is essential.
-Acceleration sensors are noisy, and gyros drift over time.
+Filtering IMU data is essential, since acceleration sensors are noisy, and gyros drift over time.

-The easiest way to solve this is a complementary filter that only takes the changes of the gyro into account, but uses the acceleration data as source for the angle.
+The easiest way to solve this is a complementary filter that only takes the changes of the gyro into account, but uses the acceleration data to compensate their drift.

 The implementation integrates the gyro data over time resulting in a drifting but non-noisy angle, then sends the result through a high pass filter to get rid of the drift, and fuses it with low passed acceleration data to get rid of its noise.